-For centuries, those inside and those outside the church have been quietly building walls—walls that box God in to something we call religion or walls around our denomination.
-With a smile and a promise to pray, we dip our trowel in the mortar and lay another brick.
-But what if what we commonly refer to as “the church” is distorting our view of the One who died for it and causing us to see a walled-in version of the truth?
+Since the writing of the New Testament, those inside and those outside the church have been quietly building walls—walls that box God in to something we call religion.
+With a smile and a promise to pray or a jaded view of anything resembling faith, we dip our trowel in the mortar and lay another brick.
+But what if what we commonly refer to as “the church” is distorting our view of the One who died for it?
+What if what we now see is a walled-in version of the truth?

-I’m not an ordained minister, nor do I lead a congregation.
+As a disclaimer, I am not an ordained minister, nor do I lead a congregation.
 I have no formal theological training and I’m not well-versed in church history.
-Because of that, the church world says that my voice doesn’t matter or that I don’t know what I’m talking about.
-But, I’m reminded that Paul didn’t have a degree in theology and those gathering in Acts were not part of a denomination.
-Jesus has done a radical work in my life and set my heart on pastoring people.
+Because of that, some may say that my voice doesn’t matter or that I don’t know what I’m talking about.
+But, I believe with everything in me that God is moving my heart and giving me the courage to speak.

 Hearing From God

-I was talking with a friend recently who caught me off guard with a comment.
-In midstream conversation he said, “Matt, you talk a lot about hearing from God.
+A friend recently caught me off guard when he said, “Matt, you talk a lot about hearing from God.
 I’ve been a Christian for more than twenty years and I can honestly say that I’ve never heard from Him.”
 His tone wasn’t angry or judgemental, it was curious and genuine.

 To be honest, I wasn’t sure if he was asking me a question or just making a statement.
 But before I could come up with a crafty answer, my spirit responded, “Do you want to hear from God?”